Excoriate/repo_template_empty/docs/templates/00_context_engineering/init-context.md

 > - 🔒 Security requirements address specific threats and compliance standards
 > - 🔗 Integration specifications include protocols, formats, and error handling
 > - 🛠️ Implementation constraints are actionable for development teams
+> - 🔗 **All requirements are technically feasible with the Tech Stack from Section 8**
+> - ✅ **Performance benchmarks are realistic for the chosen primary language and frameworks**
+> - 🔒 **Security constraints leverage the security features of selected technologies**

 #### Output Format